-- Retinal detachment: It is the condition, by which the retinal membrane separates or detaches from the back of the eye.
+- Retinal detachment is the condition, by which the retinal membrane separates or detaches from the back of the eye.

-- Cataract: It is a disease which causes clouding of the eye lens.
+- A cataract is a disease that causes the clouding of the eye lens.

-- Glaucoma: It is a major problem that damages the optic nerve that plays a crucial role in transferring the signals that convert from images by the retina.
+- Glaucoma is a major problem that damages the optic nerve that plays a crucial role in transferring the signals that convert from images by the retina.

-- Choroid neovascularization: It is the clinical condition, which causes the growth of abnormal blood vessels in the eye.
+- Choroid neovascularization is a clinical condition, which causes the growth of abnormal blood vessels in the eye.

-- Strabismus: It is the condition where an eye cannot move in the same direction while looking onto the object.
-This disease is also called “Crossed eye”.
+- Strabismus or “Crossed eye” is the condition where an eye cannot move in the same direction while looking at the object.

-- Amblyopia: Strabismus leads to amblyopia that is a medical condition also termed as “Lazy eye” and characterized by the diminished vision.
+- Strabismus leads to amblyopia which is a medical condition also termed as “Lazy eye” and characterized by diminished vision.